eahishak/eahishak/README.md

 1. Clone the repo
    `git clone https://github.com/eahishak/emmanuel-ahishakiye.git`
 2. Open `index.html` in a browser
-3. For service worker and full features use a simple static server
+3. For service worker, and full features, use a simple static server
    `python -m http.server` then visit `http://localhost:8000`

 ---